dimfeld/website/posts/parsing_with_nom.md

 }
 ```

-`preceded` creates a parser that matches if the second argument is preceded by the first argument.
+`preceded` is like `delimited`, but without any parser at the end.
+Here we use it to
+look for a markdown image, which is an `!` followed by a link.

 ```rust
 /// Parses `![alt](url)`